rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Processing movie data at the list level ensures consistent structure before rendering individual cards
 - The OMDB API returns poster URLs that can be used directly in the UI
 - For movies without posters, always provide a placeholder image URL
+- The OMDB API doesn't have direct parameters for searching by director or actor, only title search is supported
+- The OMDB API's search endpoint (with parameter 's') only returns basic movie information, requiring additional calls to get full details
+- The OMDB API response structure differs between search results and detailed movie information
+- The OMDB API may return 'N/A' for missing fields rather than null or empty strings
+- The OMDB API has rate limits, so it's important to optimize the number of API calls made during searches
+- The OMDB API parameters are limited to: search term (s), type (movie/series/episode), year (y), page number, and response format
+- For advanced search capabilities like filtering by director or actor, a different API like TMDB would be more suitable
+- When implementing search functionality, it's crucial to review API documentation to understand its capabilities and limitations
+- The OMDB API is best used for title-based searches and retrieving detailed information about specific movies by IMDb ID